quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 You will now locate a suitable transformation template and modify it to handle the incoming beer styles and output them as chat messages.

-1. Search the code samples for `Empty template - Transformation`.
+1. Search the Code Samples for `Empty template - Transformation`.

 2. Click `Preview code`.